pelithne/AKS_secure_baseline_the_hard_way/README.md

 FW_SUBNET_PREFIX= # IP address range of the Firewall subnet JUMPBOX_SUBNET_PREFIX= # IP address range of the Jumpbox subnet
 ````
-2) Configure the spoke according to section 2.2 IP Plan
+Configure the spoke according to the IP Plan (see image above)

 ````bash
 SPOKE_VNET_NAME=Spoke_VNET